solidjs/solid-docs/WRITING.md

 Great documentation strives to be as inclusive for as many people as possible.
 That includes those from different backgrounds, such as varying countries and languages.
-As Solid grows, so will its audience, and therefore we should work hard to ensure that our readers feel included in our docs.
+As Solid grows, so will its audience, and therefore we should work hard to ensure that everyone feels included while reading our docs.

 What does inclusive language look like?